bpatra/personal-blog/_posts/2013-12-22-no-hdmi-sound-without-os-reboot-restart-the-drivers.md

 Assuming that you are in the same, or a close, situation: the hdmi sound works well when Windows is reboot with the cable plugged in.
 Consequently, when everything is working, if you right click on the sound icon in the tray bar and select "playback devices" you should be able to see the TV in the device playbacks&nbsp;.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/playbackdevices.jpg' title="The list of available playback devices." caption="The list of available playback devices." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/playbackdevices.jpg' caption="The list of available playback devices." %}

 Before going any further the first thing to do is to update the drivers.
 This is quite simple, right click on the windows menu at the bottom left of your desktop screen and select the device manager.
 My advice is to update all drivers for the two entries in the tree view "display adapters" and "sound, video and game controllers".

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/devicemanager-300x195.jpg' title=" The device manager" caption="The device manager" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/devicemanager-300x195.jpg' caption="The device manager" %}

 Once all drivers have been updated, check that the problem still occurs (restart the OS once at least) and if it does you may be interested in the following.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/updatedriversoftware-300x206.jpg' title="Upgrading driver software" caption="Upgrading driver software" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/updatedriversoftware-300x206.jpg' caption="Upgrading driver software" %}

 So even after updating the drivers, you still need the reboot to get the sound.
 Actually, the drivers managing the hdmi need to be restarted and that is what we are going to do manually, without restarting the OS.
 To perform such action, we are going to need devcon.exe which is a tiny program distributed freely by Microsoft with the Windows Driver Kit.
 Download it<a href="http://msdn.microsoft.com/en-us/windows/hardware/gg454513.aspx"> here</a>&nbsp;(you do not need Visual studio).